 - Ohio: Sporadic Activity - o Definition: Small numbers of laboratory-confirmed influenza cases or a single laboratory-confirmed influenza outbreak has been reported, but there is no increase in cases of ILI. - Summary: Public health surveillance data sources indicate minimal intensity for influenza-like illness in outpatient settings reported by Ohio's sentinel providers.
-Four influenza-associated hospitalizations were reported: two in the Northwest and two in the West Central region. - Regional: States surrounding Ohio are reporting low influenza activity.
-Indiana, Kentucky, Michigan, Pennsylvania, and West Virginia report sporadic activity.
-Levels of influenza-like illness from sentinel providers are below baseline for the region. - National: During week 49 (December 4-10, 2011), influenza activity remained low in the U.S. The proportion of outpatient visits for ILI was 1.2%, which is below the national baseline of 2.4%.
+Eight influenza-associated hospitalizations were reported: three in the Northeast, three in the Northwest, one in the Central, and one in the West Central region. - Regional: Kentucky reports regional activity; Michigan reports local activity; Indiana, Pennsylvania, and West Virginia report sporadic activity.
+Levels of influenza-like illness from sentinel providers are below baseline for the region. - National: During week 4 (January 22-28, 2012), influenza activity in the U.S. increased slightly, but remained relatively low.
+The proportion of outpatient visits for ILI was 1.5%, which is below the national baseline of 2.4%.
 All 10 regions reported ILI below region-specific baseline levels (Ohio is in Region 5).
-The geographic spread of influenza in three states was reported as local; Guam, Puerto Rico, and 32 states reported sporadic activity; and the District of Columbia, the U.S. Virgin Islands, and 15 states reported no influenza activity.
+The geographic spread of influenza in six states was reported as regional; 13 states reported local activity; Guam, Puerto Rico, and 31 states reported sporadic activity; the U.S. Virgin Islands reported no influenza activity; and the District of Columbia did not report.